-- ha .
 This optional parameter determines whether or not this bridge should support high availability.
 True means it will connect to any available server in a cluster and support failover.
+Default is false.

+circuit-breaker-timeout

-The default value is false. - circuit-breaker-timeout in milliseconds, When a connection issue occurs, as the single connection is shared by many federated queue and address consumers, to avoid each one trying to reconnect and possibly causing a thrundering heard issue, the first one will try, if unsuccessful the circuit breaker will open, returning the same exception to all, this is the timeout until the circuit can be closed and connection retried. - share-connection .
+When a connection issue occurs, as the single connection is shared by many federated queue and address consumers, to avoid each one trying to reconnect and possibly causing a thrundering heard issue, the first one will try.
+If unsuccessful the circuit breaker will open, returning the same exception to all.
+This is the timeout until the circuit can be closed and connection retried.
+Measured in milliseconds.

+share-connection

 If there is a downstream and upstream connection configured for the same broker then the same connection will be shared as long as both stream configs set this flag to true.
-Default is false. - check-period.
+Default is false.

+check-period

 The period (in milliseconds) used to check if the federation connection has failed to receive pings from another server.
-Default is 30000. - connection-ttl .
+Default is 30000.

+connection-ttl

 This is how long a federation connection should stay alive if it stops receiving messages from the remote broker.
-Default is 60000. - call-timeout .
+Default is 60000.

+call-timeout

 When a packet is sent via a federation connection and is a blocking call, i.e. for acknowledgements, this is how long it will wait (in milliseconds) for the reply before throwing an exception.
-Default is 30000. - call-failover-timeout .
+Default is 30000.

+call-failover-timeout

 Similar to call-timeout but used when a call is made during a failover attempt.
-Default is -1 (no timeout). - retry-interval.
+Default is -1 (no timeout).

 This optional parameter determines the period in milliseconds between subsequent reconnection attempts, if the connection to the target server has failed.
-The default value is 500 milliseconds. - retry-interval-multiplier.
-This is a multiplier used to increase the retryinterval after each reconnect attempt, default is 1.
+The default value is 500 milliseconds.

+This is a multiplier used to increase the retry-interval after each reconnect attempt, default is 1.

-- max-retry-interval.
+max-retry-interval

 The maximum delay (in milliseconds) for retries.
-Default is 2000. - initial-connect-attempts.
+Default is 2000.

 The number of times the system will try to connect to the remote broker in the federation.
 If the max-retry is achieved this broker will be considered permanently down and the system will not route messages to this broker.
-Default is -1 (infinite retries). - reconnect-attempts.
+Default is -1 (infinite retries).

 The number of times the system will try to reconnect to the remote broker in the federation.
 If the max-retry is achieved this broker will be considered permanently down and the system will stop routing messages to this broker.
 Default is -1 (infinite retries).

+34.3.
 Configuring Downstream Federation